 Today marked the end of the Eisenhower administration and the advent of what Jack Kennedy calls the New Frontier.
 It may well be the end of the last chance to save our Republic, for it is apparent that under Dwight Eisenhower we did not erase the errors of the preceding years of drifting from the path of the Republic.
 I think back to 1953 and the inauguration of that year.
 A bright day with a new leader under whose leadership Americans looked forward to a renewal of the eternal truths of our Republic.
 I sit tonight eight years after and wonder what happened to that glorious opportunity and challenge.
 It cannot be said that we failed completely, but did not succeed in answering either to more than a small degree.
 Eisenhower did understand the fundamentals and he believed in them.
 He spoke of them with conviction but his legislative proposals did not, with few exceptions, convince Americans that those fundamentals are our best course.

-This quote, along with Winston’s reposting of John’s essay tonight made me dig for this almost-20 year old essay, written in the first year of my PhD program.
+This quote, along with the republishing of Dr. Willson’s essay made me dig for this almost-20 year old essay, written in the first year of my PhD program.
 I had to find a program to translate it from wordperfect for mac (from 1993!), so my apologies if there are strange typos in this.

 The political and cultural divisions between the left and the right increasingly permeate and taint the various aspects of American society and scholarship.
 As James Hunter notes, both the left and right attempt to construct historical myths through “selective interpretation ”for their respective goals and “future promises.”[FN1] The history profession has not, unfortunately, resisted the divisive political infighting.